argoproj/argo-workflows/docs/retries.md

 - `OnError`: Retry steps that encounter Argo controller errors, or whose **init or wait containers** fail
 - `OnTransientError`: Retry steps that encounter errors [defined as transient](https://github.com/argoproj/argo-workflows/blob/master/util/errors/errors.go), or errors matching the `TRANSIENT_ERROR_PATTERN` [environment variable](https://argoproj.github.io/argo-workflows/environment-variables/).
 Available in version 3.0 and later.

-Using a `retryPolicy = Always` is the simplest approach to ensure your step is automatically retried for any error or failure, whether in the main, init, or wait containers.
+Using `retryPolicy = Always` is the simplest approach to ensure your step is automatically retried for any error or failure, whether in the main, init, or wait containers.

 For example: